-Michael D. Phillips, Colonel, USAF (ret.)
+Michael D. Phillips, Col USAF ret.
 In response to chronic shortcomings, the President, Congress, and senior leaders of our intelligence agencies and service components demand original, prescient and accurate analyses.
 This is not the first time leaders have sounded an alarm.

-Jeffrey S. Johnson, Colonel, USAF (ret.)
+Jeffrey S. Johnson, Col USAF ret.
 Since 9/11 intelligence analysis and its shortcomings have been widely discussed.
-Military Services increased the amount of training in critical thinking and structured analytic techniques.
+Military Services increased training in critical thinking and structured analytic techniques.
 The Army and Air Force created Advanced Analysis courses and OUSD(I) created the Information Environment Advanced Analysis course.
-All of this is good for moving toward the goal of improving the skill sets and capabilities of military intelligence analysts.
-But, more fundamental to an increase in courses and techniques, what is required to achieve a breakthrough in advanced analysis is a new or renewed mindset and an environment created to execute advanced analysis.

-Thomas A. Drohan, Ph.D.
+Thomas A. Drohan, Ph.D., Brig Gen USAF ret.
 Information-Related Capabilities abound in doctrine-approved professional communities of practice.
 Unfortunately, doctrine always lags reality.
-Especially reality that takes the form of a proactive competitor.
-We tend to label such intellectually self-imposed surprises as black swans.

-Thomas A. Drohan, Ph.D.
+Thomas A. Drohan, Ph.D., Brig Gen USAF ret.
 Strategic leaders blend theoretical and applied thinking to realize goals.
-Competitive strategy is a creative process, one that rearranges ways and means to achieve desired ends.
+Competitive strategy is a creative process that rearranges ways and means to achieve desired ends.
 Superior strategy combines interactive effects.
-The National Security Strategy of 2017 (NSS) calls for such innovation.
-This Paper proposes a combined effects approach to complex competition and warfare.
-I begin constructively by interpreting the NSS primarily as a security strategy rather than a political posture.

-Thomas A. Drohan, Ph.D.
+Thomas A. Drohan, Ph.D., Brig Gen USAF ret.
 Too easy?
-It’s too easy to get distracted from thinking about how to lead the development of strategy, so let’s focus on two fundamentals.
-First, two definitional assumptions about strategy and leadership: (1) strategy is a process that links ends, ways and means at multiple levels of activity; (2) leadership is getting others to do what they otherwise would not do.
+It’s too easy to get distracted from thinking about how to lead the development of strategy, so let’s focus on two fundamentals of strategy.